Speed & Velocity

 speed

 What's the difference between two identical objects traveling at different speeds?
 Nearly everyone knows that the one moving faster (the one with the greater speed) will go farther than the one moving slower in the same amount of time.
-Either that or they'll tell you that the one moving faster will get where it's going before the slower one.
+Either that or they'll tell you that the one moving faster will get where it's going sooner than the slower one.
 Whatever speed is, it involves both distance and time.
 "Faster" means either "farther" (greater distance) or "sooner" (less time).
-Doubling one's speed would mean doubling one's distance traveled in a given amount of time.
-Doubling one's speed would also mean halving the time required to travel a given distance.
-If you know a little about mathematics, these statements are meaningful and useful.
-(The symbol v is used for speed because of the association between speed and velocity, which will be discussed shortly.)

 Combining these two rules together gives the definition of speed in symbolic form.